woongsoonjang/OP_Yield/README.md

 ## Description

 Using 14 user-specified values (from the ''Input Values'' tab), the application produced yield summary, growing stock, and precommercial thinning summary tables.
-In addition, annual volume increment, stand density, density by crown class plots can be generated.
-Users can be download tables and figures into their devices with various file formats (e.g., csv, xlsx for tables and pdf, png, and tiff for figures).
+In addition, annual volume increment, stand density, density distribution by crown class plots can be generated.
+Users can download tables and figures into their devices with various file formats (e.g., csv, xlsx for tables and pdf, png, and tiff for figures).

 ## Built with
 * R/Rstudio/`Shiny`